tpboudreau/l6s/README.md

 > In the current release, the SNMP ping option is global for and applies to *all* devices monitored by the installation.
 In the future, it may be possible to choose fping (ICMP) or snmpstatus (SNMP) testing separately for each device.

-Of course you should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.
+You should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.

 ### Non-Ingress Cluster